Medicaid Reimbursement Pathway:

 Community Resource List:

-An Authority Approved Form for verification of completing the community resource list and birth and postpartum visits will be available on the THW Registry web site soon.
+An Authority Approved Form for verification of completing the community resource list and birth and postpartum visits is on the THW Registry web site on the link below.
+You may use this Community Resource List editable template if desired.

 Applying for Certification: